 However, one of the problems I’ve had with the AP Regiment brush is the somewhat poor spring.
 If you have a light touch, the shape of the brush will hold up and you can continue painting as normal.
 But, if you’re a bit of a heavy handed painter (who likes to press their brush into the surface a bit more), the Regiment might be a tad too squishy.

 The snappy point and capacity of the Army Painter Regiment are excellent, however, and continue to please many painters, including myself.
+You can check out my full review of the Army Painter Regiment brush here.

 For some reason, it’s that triangle brush handle.
 It just feels great to use… and the Army Painter brush won’t roll off your table when put it down.